gotzl/hid-fanatecff/README.md

 sudo make install
 ```

 This installs the kernel module `hid-fanatec.ko` in the `misc` dir of the running kernel and puts `fanatec.rules` into `/etc/udev/rules.d`.
-This rules allows access to the device for `users` group and sets deadzone/fuzz to 0 so that any wheel input is detected immediately.
+These rules allows access to the device for `users` group and sets deadzone/fuzz to 0 so that any wheel input is detected immediately.
 The driver should get loaded automatically when the wheel is plugged.

-### Ubuntu users
-You might have to extract the kernel source
-`m@m:/usr/src/linux-source-4.15.0$ sudo tar vxjf linux-source-4.15.0.tar.bz2`

-Update Kbuild
-`ccflags-y := -Idrivers/hid -I /usr/src/linux-source-4.15.0/linux-source-4.15.0/drivers/hid/`

 ## Status
 - Some support for `FF_CONSTANT`, implemented somehow analogous to `hid-lgff`.
 This seems to be enough to get rudimentary force-feedback support in most games.